 Every day, I interact with men and women who have the economic privilege of spending an average of $45 on a lipstick.

 I work at a chain store that retails luxury cosmetics.
-To be honest, I don’t walk into my job expecting to discuss social justice issues.
-Frequently I refrain from holding these conversations with my clients.
-It makes daily life simpler for people like me – women of color who find it difficult to keep from contributing to dialogues surrounding race.
+Naturally, I don’t walk into my job expecting to discuss social justice issues.
+I frequently refrain from holding these conversations with my clients.
+It makes daily life simpler for people like me; women of color who find it difficult to keep from contributing to dialogues surrounding race.

 The golden rule?
 Shut it, and keep moving.
 Staying out of it means staying out of trouble.
 Just because the topic you want to talk about involves your own marginalization, doesn’t mean you won’t end up hurting white feelings in the process.
 And there’s nothing worse than being a person of color with white tears on your hands.
 Trust me.

 It was Black Friday and the mall was packed.

 My shift was ending.
 I couldn’t wait to get out and join some friends at a rally for Michael Brown, the 18-year-old African American male who was fatally shot by a police officer in Ferguson, Missouri.
 The day of the rally was set to Black Friday in an effort to disrupt shoppers and divert their attention to the on going reign of police brutality against young black males in this country.

 “HANDS UP, DON’T SHOOT!
 HANDS UP, DON’T SHOOT!
 HANDS UP, DON’T SHOOT!”

 The protest had already reached the mall of the store I worked in.
 Protesters swarmed the escalators and ground level of the building, thundering in unison.
 I couldn’t wait to be able to get out there.

 All the while, I had been assisting an older white woman.
 Her basket was full of gift sets and she was ready to check out.
 We had been conversing throughout her time in the store in the store.
 It was small talk, really.
 She now knew my go-to nude lip and the movie I saw with my friends last week.